juandesi/mqtt-connector/docs/5_operations.md

 # Operations

-MQTT is a **publish/subscribe** protocol that allows edge-of-network devices to send a message to a broker.
-Clients connect to this broker, which then mediates communication between the two or more devices.
-Each device can register to one or more topics.

 In MQTT the process of sending messages is called **publishing**.
 On the other hand, an MQTT client must **subscribe** to an MQTT topic to receive messages.

 This defines 2 operations: `PUBLISH` and `SUBSCRIBE`